Loading data...

 Slippage

-Difference between expected and executed trade price.
+Difference between an expected trade price and the actual execution price.

 Slippage Tolerance